 One criticism of preformed ponds as opposed to butyl liners is that they look too formal.
 However there is now a tremendous choice available that accurately mimic real life ponds.

 With aquatic plants placed in baskets on the shelves, a 'natural' look can be easily achieved and the pond will be quickly filled with wildlife.

 The amount, depth and width of marginal shelves will dictate how many and what type of plants can be grown in the pond.
-If possible there should be shallow, marginal, and deep water to suit different species of plant, and inspiration can be gained from The Gardener blog 'How To Transform Your Pond with Plants'.
+If possible there should be shallow, marginal, and deep water to suit different species of plant, and inspiration can be gained from our alternate guide; Which Plants Can Be Used In A Pond.

 Also, the number and type of fish that can be kept depends on the pond's volume and, to enable fish to overwinter, the pond needs to be approximately 2ft (60cm) deep.
 With a pond of that depth evaporation won't be a problem during the summer and, in the winter, frozen water will only affect the surface.